indahsh/Personal_Portfolio/README.md

-# Indah's Portfolio
+# My Portfolio
-- Author: Indah Sitoresmi Hardyningseti
-- Language: R
+This analysis is based on my assignments in college using R and SQL.